 Fiat Spider Exhaust

-When this 1979 Fiat Spider was purchased, the catalytic converter had already been removed.
-The intermediate exhaust pipe appeared to be from an earlier year.
-This posed no problem for my state inspection, as vehicles 35 years and older are emissions-exempt (North Carolina).
-Check yours.
+When this 1979 Fiat Spider was purchased, the catalytic converter had already been removed, and the intermediate pipe was from an earlier model year.
+This was no problem for my state inspection, as vehicles 35 years and older are emissions-exempt in North Carolina.

 Aside from California models, 1979 Spiders have efficient exhaust manifolds and engine pipes, which are referred to as the 4-2-1 style (four into two into one).
 They were designed to fit a three-bolt catalytic converter.

 Exhaust Manifold Oil Leak

-The Spider engine has two exhaust studs that are open into the cylinder head where oil lays, between valve springs.
+Two of the exhaust studs on the Fiat Spider are open into the cylinder head where oil lays, between valve springs.
 These are the studs that are second from the front and second from the rear of the head.

 It turned out that a few exhaust manifold studs on my car had been previously replaced with bolts, which was allowing oil to leak on the manifold.
 This was resolved by finding the correct-length metric studs and installing them with non-hardening sealant.
 Torque specs are 18 lb/ft.

 A glass-pack muffler came on the car when purchased.
 It looked stupid and sounded worse.
-I found the same (O.E. style) muffler offered on several different websites, ranging in price from $85 to $235.
-It's worth your time to shop around before you buy any parts for your project car.
+Looking online, I found the same (O.E. style) muffler offered on several different websites, ranging in price from $85 to $235.
+It's worth your while to shop around before you buy any parts for your project car!